gaehlerm/SoftwareEngineering/README.md

 I'm not a great software engineer, not at all.
 And my English is fairly lousy.
 But maybe this is a good thing when writing a book.
 It will be easy to understand as I tried to keep all chapters concise and easy to understand.
 It keeps the book short and motivates you to read it all because everything I wrote is important.
 At least, that's what I hope.

 I'm not God, and this is not the Holy Bible.
 This book aims to assist you with your programming problems, but it does not contain absolute truth.
 Probably, there are hardly any absolute truths in programming; there are only trade-offs.
-I hope that the recommendations I provide in this book will help you write better code.
+I hope that the recommendations and trade-offs I provide in this book will help you write better code.
 And if you don't agree with some of my recommendations, that's fine.
 You will certainly be able to find examples where my general recommendations will not apply.
-Feel free to create a YouTube video to explain your point.
-I believe this is one of the best ways to enhance our software development skills.
+Feel free to create a YouTube video to explain your point if you can come up with a better rule how to do something.
+I would be delighted if you taught me how to become a better software developer.

 Reading this book is only one step in your career.
 Next, you have to get out into the real world.
 Get a job.
 Write code and learn how to apply the principles you have learned here.
 It is hard; this will take your whole life.
 Many others face similar problems.
 Talk to them, improve your solutions, and get smarter.
 Become a real software engineer.